deepakdroi/datemate/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+For database neon.tech is used along with postgres. some prisma command we need in order to operate
+-npx prisma generate
+-npx prisma db push

+- npx prisma studio(this is used to analyze the database on the visually on a separate server)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: